jollyboss123/passly/README.md

 # passly
 A password manager sdk.

-Do note that this project is for educational and research purposes and is not production-ready.
+**WARNING: This project is for educational and research purposes, the author is not a cryptographer, and the code has not been reviewed.
+Use at your own risk.**

 ## Reference Documentation
 * [How does a password manager work](https://blog.bytebytego.com/p/ep75-how-does-a-password-manager)